 The peony flowers have a great deal of meanings.
 There are many different peony colors.
 Not only can it symbolize prosperity, good fortune, and happiness, but peony flower meaning can also be used to encourage a happy marriage or to symbolize honor and compassion.
 It can even represent bashfulness!

 There are even some superstitions surrounding peonies.
-The state flower of Indiana, the peony is often given for a twelfth wedding anniversary to symbolize honor, happiness, and fortune.
+The state flower of Indiana, the peony plant is often given for a twelfth wedding anniversary to symbolize honor, happiness, and fortune.

 Some people believe a peony bush that is loaded with flowers is good luck – but once those flowers fade or dry up, you need to brace yourself for disaster.
 An odd number of flowers is also considered bad luck.
-Yellow peonies are often given to wish someone luck with a new beginning.
+The yellow peony plant is often given to wish someone luck with a new beginning.

 What Does a Pink Peony Mean?